DeanLemans/DDW-2024/README.md

 # DDW-2024

-# note:
+# IMPORTANT NOTE:
-### iedereen in eigen scene werken/maken, anders krijgen we merge conflict
+### everyone *MUST* work in their own scene, otherwise we get a ton of merge conflicts

-DEMANDS:
+REQUIREMENTS:

-The chosen theme is obvious from the product.
+The chosen theme must be obvious from the product.

-If you are making a game, use the latest LTS version of Unity.
+If you are making a game, use the latest LTS version of Unity.(Unity 6)

 on Your Unity canvas must be 1920 * 1080.(otherwise inconsistencies)